-The St. Louis Business Diversity Initiative has established a series of programs to help companies and minority employees and vendors expand their ways of doing business to be more successful by being more inclusive — from skill-building, to monthly networking opportunities, to sharing of best practices.
-The initiative also is a conduit to connect minority employees with employers and minority suppliers with purchasers.
-Hiring and procurement contacts for all members of the St. Louis Business Diversity Initiative are available at stlbizdiveristy.com.
+The St. Louis Business Diversity Initiative has established a series of programs to help companies, minority employees, and vendors expand their business inclusivity: from skill-building, to monthly networking opportunities, to sharing the best practices.
+The Initiative is a conduit to connect minority employees with employers and minority suppliers with purchasers.

-The Initiative Fellows Program establishes a framework to enhance leadership capacity.
-The program further refines leadership competencies through a strategic curriculum and the sharing of wisdom and best practices.
+The Initiative’s Fellows Program establishes a framework to enhance leadership capacity.
+The program further refines leadership competencies through a strategic curriculum and sharing the best practices.

-Professional Development: In a open yet safe environment, participants reflect on their goals, performance, and operating style, and how they adapt to varied workplace cultures;
+Professional Development: In a open yet safe environment, participants reflect on their goals, performance, operating styles, and how they adapt to varied workplace cultures.

-Relationship Building: Program forums, social events and conferences with the full range of Fellows program participants foster the formation of a supportive professional and personal network essential to the success of one’s long-term growth and development; and
+Relationship Building: Program forums, social events, and conferences with the full range of Fellows program participants foster a supportive professional and personal network essential to the success of one’s long-term professional growth and development.

-Civic Engagement: Through volunteer and civic activities, professionals sharpen and hone their skills, expand their relationships and deepen their connection with the broader community.
+Civic Engagement: Through volunteer and civic activities, professionals hone their skills, expand their relationships, and deepen their connection with the broader community.

 Program participants meet monthly for one year.

 - Creating balance through career and life choices

 - Leveraging professional expertise and resources to enhance the broader St. Louis region